fharper/speakerkit/abstracts.md

 #### Details

 With this talk, I want to ease the pain that most developers have when they decide to move to Kubernetes.
 The focus will be on people who have been in tech for a while, and may be refractory to the concepts around cloud native since they are coming from a totally different world when it comes to deploying and managing their applications on the web.
 The goal is to simplify K8s, and share tips, best practices, and principles they should know vs what they need to know now to be successful and make their lives easier.

-### Adopt Kubernetes Easily With kubefirst, an Open Source GitOps Platform

-Ever hear someone say that Kubernetes is not complicated.
-It makes my head spin every time!
-Like with any new platform, there is a learning curve, and as with any other technology, the more experience you have, the better you become.
-Still, I feel like Kubernetes (K8s for close friends) introduce a lot of new concepts that were unfamiliar to us.
-There are also a lot of moving pieces which make the time to digest it all, longer than previous technologies we’ve learned.
-Don’t get me wrong, it makes sense since we are talking about a powerful platform that can scale container orchestration from a mom & pop shop, to a Google ecosystem size-wise.

-Getting started is not a piece of cake, and kubefirst, a free and open source tool, comes to the rescue.
-It provides a fully automated application delivery and infrastructure management GitOps platform which does the hard work for you, while setting you up for success with the best cloud native tools: all that with a single command.
-In this talk we will cover the pros and cons of kubefirst, while giving you everything you need to get started with your very own Kubernetes deployment in a breeze.

-_Characters: 1150_

 ### Bring your Kubernetes game to the next level with these open-source tools